G00364690/Box-plot/README.md

 {quartile, percentile, median, min, max, outlier, whisker, hinge and fence}
 Compare box plotting to some alternatives

+## Project Plan
+Build submission template
+Conduct initial research on box plots and alternatives Choose a data set for submission and provide rationale for the choice Develop some boxplots for the data set
+Develop alternatives for submission data
+Summarise project findings

 ## Initial Research

 ## Method